ShubhiYadav-06/Shubhi_Yadav_Projects/README.md

 ## 📌 Purpose

-To develop data-driven insights using real-world datasets, improve dashboarding skills, and apply analytical thinking as part of a business analytics internship project.
+To develop data-driven insights using real-world datasets, improve dashboarding skills, and apply analytical thinking.

 ---